 Inland sued the Port in Federal Court claiming that Inland had incurred substantial damages and cost overruns during the course of a dredging contract for the Port's main seawall complex.
-Inland claimed it incurred subsurface materials which were not disclosed in pre-bid information, or otherwise discoverable.
-Inland claimed over two million dollars in damages and cost overruns, and sued in Federal Court.
+Inland claimed it incurred subsurface materials that were not disclosed in pre-bid information, or otherwise discoverable.
+Inland claimed over $2 million in damages and cost overruns, and sued in Federal Court.
 The Port claimed Inland failed to give sufficient notice under the Port-Inland contract, and that Inland had waived any claims for failure to do so.
-A five day Bench Trial in Federal Court resulted in a $32,000.00 award to Inland, despite the fact that Inland was seeking over two million dollars.
+A five day Bench Trial in Federal Court resulted in a $32,000.00 award to Inland, despite the fact that Inland was seeking over $2 million.
 The Port had offered this amount and much more prior to Trial.
 Federal Judge Robert Hinkle agreed with the Port that inland had failed to give proper notice under the contract, and entered his judgment accordingly.
-Inland appealed to the 11th Circuit Court of Appeals which affirmed in favor of the Port Authority.
+Inland appealed to the 11th Circuit Court of Appeals that affirmed in favor of the Port Authority.

 Panama City Port Authority adv. — Commercial Landlord/